When to consider implants for children

 Disclaimer

-Views expressed by Cochlear recipients are those of the individual.
-Consult your hearing health provider to determine if you are a candidate for Cochlear technology.
-Outcomes and results may vary.
+Views expressed are those of the individual.
+Consult your health professional to determine if you are a candidate for Cochlear technology.

 References